kovidgoyal/calibre/manual/conversion.rst

     tags can used, but calibre does not provide the ability to add the image during conversion, this must be done after the fact using the 'Edit book' feature.

-        Example image tag (place the image within an 'Images' folder inside the epub after conversion):
+        Example image tag (place the image within an 'Images' folder inside the EPUB after conversion):
             <img style="width:10%" src="../Images/scenebreak.png" />

         Example horizontal rule with styles: